Are you a busy mom with zero time in the day to get everything done? Check out these tips on time management for moms

 5. Revolve your life around your priorities

-I don’t know how many times I’ve told myself that I needed to exercise… but still didn’t.
-I knew the importance of working out regularly, but everything else seemed to be more important.
-From work to errands, I felt like I had zero time to exercise.
+I don’t know how many times I’ve told myself that I needed to exercise—but still didn’t.
+I knew the importance of working out regularly, but everything else seemed to take precedence.
+From work to errands, I felt like I had zero free time to exercise.

 But I realized I couldn’t keep blaming a lack of time or distractions.
 The truth was, I simply wasn’t making exercise a priority.
 You see, we don’t fit top priorities into our lives—we revolve our lives around our priorities.

 What do you keep telling yourself to do but still haven’t done?
 Ask yourself if it truly is a priority, and if so, make the rest of your day fit around it, instead of the other way around.